basb227/MotionLib/README.md

 ![Result](img/example.png)

 ## How it works
 The planner uses three points (0,1,2) to calculate the angle on the second point.
-This is important to know as the planner can addept entrance and exit velocities based on the "sharpness" of the corner.
+This is important to know as the planner can adept entrance and exit velocities based on the "sharpness" of the corner.
 A ratio is calculated and used to calculate the exit velocity of the motion between point 0 and 1.

 After the ratio is determined with its exit velocities, the planner will determine wether the motion can reach the maximum velocity with the maximum acceleration (fastest motion).
-Two different scenrios are possible: the motion can reach max velocity and the motion cannot reach the max velocity.
-In the first case a acceleration, coast and desceleration phase is calculated.
+Two different scenarios are possible: the motion can reach max velocity and the motion cannot reach the max velocity.
+In the first case a acceleration, coast and deceleration phase is calculated.

-The image below demonstrates the acceleration, coasting and desceleration of the motion
+The image below demonstrates the acceleration, coasting and deceleration of the motion.
 ```C++
 // 1 dimensional position is 5.
 std::array<double, 1> p {5};